- Back up your back end with the ICI Magnum Rear Bumper

 Wrought from heavy-duty, D-36 cold-rolled carbon steel, your ICI Magnum bumper has all the back-end backbone you need.
 After the precision welding is complete, each Magnum bumper gets a polymer-sealed, 2-stage black powder coat finish that delivers tough looks and a rugged shell.
 Plus, the integrated 1" tow rings, 2x2 hitch receiver and tire carrier (varies by model) complete this off-road package.

 Your Magnum rear bumper is easy to install, thanks to the custom-made 3-piece no-drill bracket assembly.
 Plus, you can get your bumper with or without a backup sensor hole to work with your specific rig.
-And to backup this deal, ICI backs your Magnum Rear Bumper with a 180-day finish and Lifetime structural warranty.
+And to backup this deal, ICI backs your Magnum Rear Bumper with a 1-Year finish and a Limited Lifetime structural warranty.

 - Lights, D-rings and accessories sold separately